alexhsamuel/supdoc/README.md

 Since the term "doc" is heavily overloaded, we invent variants to describe the documents and documentation in supdoc.

-An **sdoc** is a top-level JSON document encoding content summary and documentation for one or more Python modules (or packages).
-An sdoc looks like
+A **docsrc** is a top-level JSON document encoding content summary and documentation for one or more Python modules (or packages).
+A docsrc looks like
 this:

 ```js